Canadian North: History

+Bradley Air Services, later operating under the trade name First Air, was founded by Canadian aviation pioneer Russel (Russ) Bradley, and started operations in 1946.
+Beginning as a flying school in Ottawa, Ontario, and moving in the fall of 1946 to Carp, Ontario, First Air started scheduled operations in 1973 between Ottawa and North Bay, Ontario.
+This service was operated with an eight-seat passenger plane.

+In 1979, Bradley acquired the routes and some aircraft from Survair, which itself had taken over the smaller Arctic community routes from Nordair Arctic, which was itself derived from the main airline, Nordair.
+Future Bradley acquisitions included Ptarmigan Airways, and later NWT Air, both Yellowknife based.

-On September 28, 2018, Makivik Corporation and the Inuvialuit Corporate Group (ICG) signed a definitive agreement to merge Canadian North and First Air, again awaiting government approval.
+On 28 September 2018, Makivvik Corporation and the Inuvialuit Corporate Group (ICG) signed a definitive agreement to merge Canadian North and First Air, again awaiting federal government approval.
 The new airline would use the new First Air livery, but would operate under the name "Canadian North".
-On June 19, 2019, the federal government gave approval to the merger provided several terms and conditions were met.
+On 19 June 2019, the federal government gave approval to the merger provided several terms and conditions were met.

-On November 1, 2019, First Air and Canadian North completed the merger and combined schedules into one, using the code 5T, dropping First Air's 7F code as well as the name but keeping the livery.
-In early 2021 the callsigns "First Air" and "Empress" were retired and the combined airline began operating as 5T/AKT, callsign "Arctic."
+On 1 November 2019, First Air and Canadian North completed the merger and combined schedules into one, using the code 5T, dropping First Air's 7F code as well as the name but keeping the livery.
+In early 2021 the call signs "First Air" and "Empress" were retired and the combined airline began operating as 5T / AKT, call sign "Arctic."

-As of December 18, 2021, operations are now under the Canadian North name with a new livery.
+As of 18 December 2021, operations are now under the Canadian North name with a new livery.

-Canadian North confirmed in December 2022 to retire their last Boeing 737-200 by early 2023, replacing it with turboprop aircraft with similar gravel runway capabilities.
+Canadian North confirmed in December 2022 that it was to retire its last Boeing 737-200 by early 2023, replacing it with turboprop aircraft with similar gravel runway capabilities.
+The aircraft made its last scheduled flight with passengers on 6 May 2023.

+In 2024, Canadian North began an interline partnership with Air Greenland, with Canadian North providing timed connections for passengers travelling from Kuujjuaq, Montreal and Ottawa to Air Greenland's once-weekly flight between Nuuk and Iqaluit.

+On 24 February 2025, Makivvik and the Inuvialuit Development Corporation announced that Canadian North was sold to Winnipeg-based Exchange Income Corporation for $205 million; the sale was approved by regulatory authorities.
+On July 2, it was announced that the transaction had been completed.

 Destinations

-As of December 22, 2022, Canadian North has the following 28 domestic scheduled destinations:
+As of 5 August 2025, Canadian North services 28 domestic scheduled destinations:

+Former destinations

 Charter operations

 Canadian North offers charters to anywhere, non-stop flights in continental North America and maintain charter terminals at Calgary and Edmonton.